 Thankfully, this is an easy one – unless you make it difficult for yourself.
 Every incident that requires a disciplinary process should tread the same path.
 Keep records of communication, follow company procedures and make absolutely no exceptions, except in the most extreme of circumstances.

 Disciplinary processes are only the bane of HR departments if they’re open to interpretation or not followed correctly.
 Make life easy for yourself by keeping things consistent.

 Finding the right people is incredibly challenging.
-With more and more workers deciding to go it alone and work in a freelance capacity and the digital marketplace offering multiple recruitment channels, obtaining talent is perhaps harder than it has ever been.
+With more and more workers deciding to go it alone and work in a freelance capacity and the digital marketplace offering multiple recruitment channels, obtaining talent is perhaps more challenging than it has ever been.

-If you’re still relying on older methods of recruitment (for example, newspaper advertising), you need to start spreading your wings a little further.
-Thankfully, the rise of social networks such as LinkedIn has created a vibrant, ever-accessible and – most importantly – a free platform on which to search for new staff.
+If you’re still relying on older recruitment methods (for example, newspaper advertising), you need to start spreading your wings a little further.

 Get social.
-When looking for new people, advertise the position on services like LinkedIn and scout forums and groups for people who might make the grade.
+When looking for new people, advertise the position on LinkedIn and scout forums and groups for people who might make the grade.

 Far from being more time consuming, this method of recruitment is rather enjoyable and addictive.
 The best people are out there, and if you sniff them out yourself, you’ll save a significant amount of time interviewing the wrong people.

 How Natural HR can help you combat human resource issues